cardano-foundation/CIPs/CIP-0072/README.md

 ---

 ## Abstract
 dApp developers do not have a standardised method to record immutable, persistent claims about their dApp(s) that their users can verify.
 A dApp developer needs to "register" their dApp by providing a set of claims about their dApp(s) that can be verified by the user.
-This CIP describes a standardised method for dApp developers to register their dApp(s) and for users to verify the claims made by dApp developers.
+This CIP describes a standardised method for dApp developers to register their dApp(s) on-chain and for users to verify the claims made by dApp developers.

 This proposal aims to standardise the process of dApp registration and verification, and to provide a set of claims that dApp developers can use to register their dApp(s).